SGD-Universe/Dental-Hygiene-Project_01/README.md

 * Work-Based Learning - The Panoramic Learning App
-* The Panoramic Learning App is an educational game aimed at teaching people the anatomy of the mouth.
+* The Panoramic Learning App is an educational game aimed at teaching students the anatomy of the mouth.
 * Submitted by: Jaleel Jaaber
 * Time spent: Roughly 16 weeks